alucryd/aur/README.md

 aur-alucryd
 ================

-PKGBUILD repository for all my AUR packages
+PKGBUILD repository for all my packages